ckeditor/ckeditor5/docs/builds/guides/development/dll-builds-collaboration-features.md

 # CKEditor 5 DLL builds for CKEditor 5 Collaboration Features

 <info-box>
-    This guide discusses using a DLL build together with CKEditor 5 Collaboration Features and is suplmental for the {@link builds/guides/development/dll-builds CKEditor 5 DLL builds guide}.
+    This guide discusses using a DLL build together with CKEditor 5 Collaboration Features and is supplemental for the {@link builds/guides/development/dll-builds CKEditor 5 DLL builds guide}.

     Make sure to read the {@link builds/guides/development/dll-builds base guide} first.
 </info-box>

+## Anatomy of a DLL build with CKEditor 5 collaboration features

+A DLL build of the editor consists of the following parts:

+* **Base DLL build**.
+It is a single JavaScript file that combines the contents of several core CKEditor 5 packages: `utils`, `core`, `engine`, `ui`, `clipboard`, `enter`, `paragraph`, `select-all`, `typing`, `undo`, `upload`, and `widget`.
+These packages are either the framework core, or are features used by nearly all editor installations (`ckeditor5` on npm).
+* **Base DLL build for CKEditor 5 Collaboration Features**.
+It is a single JavaScript file that includes all necessary files for the Collaboration features packages and extends the base DLL for CKEditor 5 (`ckeditor5-collaboration` on NPM).
+* **DLL-compatible package builds**.
+Every package that is not part of the base DLL builds is built into a DLL-compatible JavaScript file (`@ckeditor/ckeditor5-*` on NPM) The CKEditor 5 Collaboration Features DLL builds are available in this format as well.

+In order to create an editor, you need to use the two base DLL builds plus several DLL-compatible package builds.

 ## Integrating CKEditor 5 Collaboration Features as DLL builds